Pylons/pyramid/docs/narr/security.rst

        (Allow, Everyone, 'view'),
        ]

-The security policy will deny Everyone the view permission, even though later in the ACL is an ACE that allows everyone.
+The authorization policy will deny Everyone the view permission, even though later in the ACL is an ACE that allows everyone.

 Special Principal Names